-The leafcutter bee cocoons may be hatched indoors or outside.
-It is recommended to hatch the bees inside your home where it's dry and warm 24/7.
-Any temperature above 15C will initiate metamorphosis.
-The warmer the better (26C would be ideal) but direct sunlight (outside or through a window) causes the bees to get too hot.
+The leafcutter bee cocoons should be hatched within the cloth bag in a sheltered, warm location outside.
+The warmer the better (26C would be ideal) but direct sunlight will cause the bees to get too hot.

 Male leaf cutter bees will hatch first.
 They have small, green eyes and dots on their rear-end.
-When the very first male bees begin to hatch it is time to place your loose cell cocoons outside (if incubated indoors).
 The females should emerge within a week, depending on the outside temperature.

-The outside temperature must be above 15C every day and above 10C at night before you place the newly hatched and remaining loose cell cocoons outside.
+The outside temperature should be above 15C everyday and above 10C at night before you place the loose cell cocoons outside.
 Consistent temperatures of +20C is better, +25C to +30C is ideal.
 Above +40C most plants tend to drop flowers, so pollen and nectar are not as readily available for leafcutter bees.